cloudmesh/classes/_sources/i523/2017/instructors.rst.txt

 **Miao Jiang** is a PhD student of Intelligent Systems Engineering at Indiana University Bloomington.
-Before coming to IUB, he received Master of Science from Santa Clara University and Beacholor of Computer Engineering from University of Minnesota.
+Before coming to IUB, he received Master of Science from Santa Clara University and Bachelor of Computer Engineering from University of Minnesota.
 His research interest is machine learning.